How to Apply

 The Russell Sage Behavioral Economics Roundtable supports a small grants research program to support high quality research in behavioral economics and to encourage young investigators to enter this developing field.
 The program is administered under the auspices of the Behavioral Economics Roundtable, a group of researchers in behavioral economics formed by the Russell Sage Foundation to encourage interdisciplinary research in behavioral economics.

 RSF: The Russell Sage Foundation Journal of the Social Sciences is a peer-reviewed, open-access journal of original empirical research by both established and emerging scholars.
 It is designed to promote cross-disciplinary collaborations on timely topical issues of interest to academics, policymakers, and the public at large.
 Each issue is thematic in nature and focuses on a specific research question or area of interest.
 The introduction to each issue will begin with an accessible, broad and synthetic overview of the research question under consideration and the current thinking from various fields.

 - The Russell Sage Foundation funds only social science research that seeks to "improve social and living conditions in the US."
 As such, we do not fund research based in other countries.
 The Foundation may occasionally consider cross-national research that has clear implications for the US.

 - As an operating foundation carrying out our own programs of social science research, we are in a position to publish only those books deriving from the research that we support.

 - Our guidelines restrict us from giving grants for pre-doctoral study or research, and we do not award scholarships or other types of grants for support of college funding.

-- One of the Foundation’s most successful endeavors over time has been our Visiting Scholar Program—as a result, we do not fund residential fellowships elsewhere.
+- One of the Foundation’s most successful endeavors over time has been our Visiting Scholars Program—as a result, we do not fund residential fellowships elsewhere.

 - As a general rule, we do not provide support for the development or maintenance of websites.